 UF undergraduate students and graduate students from any institution, who are U.S. citizens or permanent residents, may be eligible to apply for FLAS Summer Fellowships from the UF Center for Latin American Studies.

 All students who participate in a UF sponsored program will be enrolled in a health insurance plan from Cultural Insurance Services International (CISI) for the dates of their program.
 The insurance premium is included in the UF program fee.

 How & When Can I Apply?

-The application deadline will be in March 2019, so check back here for updates!
-Applications will be accepted after this deadline on a space available basis only in order of submission.
+The application deadline is April 1, 2019, after which applications will be accepted only on a space available basis, in order of submission.
 Incomplete applications will not be considered.
 Applications must be submitted online at UFIC.

 Once accepted into the program, students will receive a Pre-departure Notes that must be read and acknowledged in lieu of a UF campus pre-departure session.

 Brazil requires a visa for all visitors from the U.S. Once accepted, please consult the program advisor by telephone or e-mail for complete information regarding options.
 Applications for tourist visas and student visas can be downloaded from the Brazilian Consulates’ websites.
 The Miami Consulate WWeb page has visa application forms: Click here.
 We recommend that participants start early on the visa process, as in the past a police record check had to be included before a student visa could be issued.
 The Brazilian Embassy also has a web site: Click here.
 Those with foreign passports or dual citizenship should check with the Brazilian consulate for their areas.